 Most often are based on popular children’s books, feature sympathetic young boys in the lead roles [see Rubber Tarzan (1981), I am William (2017), and Someone Like Hodder (2003)] and feature an element of magical realism.

-Pia Bovin’s 2002 film Wallah Be (Original title: Kald mig bare Aksel) shares some similarity traits with these Danish children’s films.
+Pia Bovin’s 2002 film Wallah Be (Original title: Kald mig bare Aksel) shares similar traits with these Danish children’s films.
 Its protagonist is an impressionable ten-year-old boy named Alex who lives with his mother and elder sister at an apartment complex in the suburbs.

-Wallah Be departs a bit from the Danish cinema’s magical realism in favor of attempting to normalize the new reality that many Danish cities have found themselves in because of the increased immigration from the east.
-I personally find such an agenda unsuitable for children’s films, although the story itself is still perfectly capable of captivating young audiences.
+Wallah Be departs a bit from the Danish cinema’s magical realism in favor of normalizing the new reality that many Danish cities have found themselves in because of the increased immigration from the east.
+I find such an agenda unsuitable for children’s films, although the story itself is still perfectly capable of captivating young audiences.
 Nonetheless, older viewers may feel a bit of unease.

 Aside from the desire to become a Muslim (which ends up bringing some comic relief), Alex is preoccupied with a singing contest at the local youth club.
-Not everything goes smoothly as one member of his team – a young Muslim girl Fatima — has a hard time convincing her parents that it will be fine to perform on stage while the another team member, Annika, is preoccupying herself with the fate of a stray dog.
+Not everything goes smoothly as one member of his team– a young Muslim girl Fatima — has difficulty convincing her parents that it will be fine to perform on stage while the other team member, Annika, is preoccupying herself with fate of a stray dog.

 That’s why I can not wholeheartedly recommend the film.
 Those fans of the Danish children’s films (and I am one of them) may find a few redeeming qualities, but generally, the cinematic experience is disappointing.